 In 1990, the administration of Greenbrier Christian Academy had identified a population of our students who were really struggling in the classroom.
 Tutoring could meet the needs of some of the students, but because of the severity of the language delays that were evident, we knew we had to design a program to address the problem areas.

 With Therapy and tutoring in full bloom, we still had a group of students who could do grade level work but were struggling to keep the pace of the regular classroom.
 We began offering Resource classes in 1993 to address the needs of these students.
 For several years, Resource was a ‘pull out’ program.
 The students would come to the STEP Center for the classes that needed assistance.
 In 2006, we initiated our first ‘contained’ classes for Resource.
 Scheduling difficulties were eliminated and longer teaching spans were available.
-Presently, Resource offers self-contained classes and single subject classes.
+Presently, Resource classes are offered in Math and English/Language Arts.

 All of the above services are offered to our parents for an additional fee.
 Our teachers are dedicated to meeting the specific academic needs of the students.
 Their spiritual growth is a priority, and we realize that unless we minister to the whole child, the academics will be lacking.
 Our goal is to equip our students with the tools and techniques to be successful in the regular classroom.
 We want them to be confident, Christ-like young men and women who work to their full potential.

 Academic Language Therapy is available for students who have been diagnosed with language related deficits.
-A certified, academic language therapist offers an individualized curriculum based on the Orton-Gillingham approach that is phonetic, sequential and multi-sensory.
-Students from all divisions meet daily for one full class period for an individualized session.
+An Academic Language Therapist offers an individualized curriculum based on the Orton-Gillingham approach.
+This individualized class is phonetic, sequential, and multi-sensory to support the student in reading, writing, and spelling.
+Students in Language Therapy meet daily for one class period for an individualized session.

-Resource class is offered by grade level for students beginning in 2nd grade.
-These contained classes are designed for student who may find it difficult to keep the pace of the regular classroom.
+Resource classes are offered by grade level for students beginning in 2nd grade.
+These classes are designed for student who may find it difficult to keep the pace of the regular classroom.
 Each class will be limited to six students.
 Enrollment in the resource program is on a full year basis.